SoftwareForScience/jiskefet-deploy/ci/README.md

   $ ansible-playbook site.yml
   ```
 - Open a browser and navigate to http://SERVER_ADDRESS to go to the Jenkins dashboard.
+- Configure jenkins and jobs individually where needed (e.g. setup webhooks).

+**Note**:
+To be able to run `npm run test` for end-to-end tests in the jiskefet-api, a `.env` should contain the credentials to connect to the test database that is created by this playbook.

+`.env` needs to be manually created on the server via ssh.
+The project is located in either `/var/lib/jenkins/workspace/<project_name>` or `/var/lib/jenkins/jobs/<project_name>/workspace`.

 [Back to table of contents](#Table-of-contents)